 Exercise is very good for those with diabetes.
-In type 2 diabetes, it improves insulin's ability to lower blood sugar.
 It also improves your health and protects your heart.
 There are many ways to exercise.
 Stay active by working in the yard or walking for 30 minutes every day.
 Whatever the goal, try to keep active with some type of exercise.

 Getting started It is very important you check with your doctor before you begin any exercise.
 Your doctor can help you develop an exercise plan that works for you.
 He/she can also suggest safe exercises.
 For instance, certain exercises should be avoided if you have eye disease, foot or heart problems or high blood pressure.
 Your doctor can refer you to an exercise expert and an exercise program.
 Here are some tips for a safe exercise plan:

 - Select the best time for activity The best time to exercise is 1 - 1½ hours after meals.
 This way your blood sugar is the highest and the risk of low blood sugar is the lowest.
 Avoid exercise at the time your insulin peaks.
 Check blood sugar levels before, during and after intense exercise lasting longer than 30 minutes.
 If you have type 1 diabetes, check your blood sugar before exercise.
 If your blood sugar is less than 100 mg/dL, eat a snack.
 Avoid exercise if blood sugars are greater than 240 mg/dL and you have ketones.
 Do not exercise if blood sugars are greater than 300 mg/dL with no ketones.
 Both of these can create problems.

 - Warm-up Make sure to warm-up even before you stretch.
 Warming up raises your heart rate and increases blood flow.
 It also loosens up your body parts.
 You can warm-up by walking, slow biking or swimming.